TwanAsselbergs/theme/README.md

 ## Overview

 Theme is my custom Visual Studio Code theme.
 It is an extended version of the One Dark Pro theme by Binaryify.
-I made it simply because I had certain changes that I would have liked to make, but they were not possible in their extension on the marketplace.
+I made it simply because I had certain style changes that I would have liked to make, but they were not possible in their extension on the marketplace.

 1. Styling (`/themes`)